socialfoundations/benchmark-prediction/README.md

-# How Benchmark Prediction with Fewer Data Misses the Mark
+# Benchmark Prediction with Fewer Data

 **BenchPred** is a Python package that provides a suite of tools to predict benchmark performances with fewer data.
 It provides all methods that we examined in our [paper](https://arxiv.org/).